Planting roots, growing community

 The Site

-The trapezoidal lot sits adjacent to the community hot tub area, giving us access to existing water and power infrastructure.
+The trapezoidal lot sits adjacent to existing community infrastructure, giving us access to existing water and power infrastructure.
 The natural slope above the lot provides ideal drainage for fruit trees.

 The Plan